Amanda is a retired educator with many years of experience teaching children of all ages and abilities in various contexts.

 The Invention of Concrete

 Concrete is most often associated with fairly modern buildings and is still widely used all over the world.
-Not so many people realize that the Ancient Romans invented it and used it widely in their building activities throughout the Roman Empire.
+Not so many people realize that experts suspect Ancient Romans invented it and used it widely in their building activities throughout the Roman Empire.
+Some claim it was invented even earlier by the Ancient Egyptians.

 The discovery of how to make concrete was a development from the use of bricks and mortar.
 The Romans experimented with adding bits of broken stone, brick, pebbles and pottery to their basic mortar mix.
-They found that the resulting substance could be molded and shaped and resulted in a very durable building material.
+They found that the resulting substance could be moulded and shaped, and resulted in a very durable building material.

 The Weakness of Bricks and Mortar